kairismatique/perfusion_and_tissue_damage_IRP_2026/docs/files/pipeline.rst

 3. **Create boundary conditions**:

-- Generate boundary conditions for occluded scenarios (e.g., healthy, LMCAo, RMCAo):
+- Generate boundary conditions for all scenarios, but especially occluded scenarios (e.g., LMCAo, RMCAo):
 - You can use the following command to run it in serial from the project directory:

 .. code-block:: bash